Saara Rawn MD/PhD, Raj Carmona MBBS FRCPC

 INDICATIONS (including off-label uses)

-To reduce risk of retinopathy, do not exceed 5 mg/kg/day or 400 mg PO daily.
+- To reduce the risk of retinopathy, do not exceed 5 mg/kg/day or 400 mg PO daily.

 Hepatic Impairment: No dose adjustments; caution advised.